JeremyGerin/JeremyGerin/README.md

-# Hi, I'm Pafnouti ! 👋
+# Hi, I'm Jérémy ! 👋

-I come from a background in fundamental mathematics, with a specialization in mathematical physics, and a strong interest in computer graphics.
+I come from a background in fundamental mathematics, with a specialization in mathematical physics, and a strong interest in computer graphics and quantum information.
+I am currently pursuing a PhD in mathematical physics under the supervision of Frédéric Holweck, working on algebraic invariants and their applications to quantum entanglement and quantum computing.
 Most of these projects serve as exploratory frameworks for learning new concepts, so their progression depends on my current interests and curiosity.
 As a result, they may remain unfinished, but still illustrate how I work and think.

 ## Interests 💡